Kerbalism/Kerbalism/docs/modders/modules.rst

 * AtmosphereBody: vessel must be within the SOI of a body with atmosphere
 * AtmosphereAltMin / AtmosphereAltMax: Altitude of vessel as a multiplier of atmosphere thickness.
 On Kerbin, AtmosphereAltMin:1 equals 70km.
 * Vacuum: the opposite of Atmosphere
+* BodyWithAtmosphere, BodyWithoutAtmosphere: does what it says on the tin.
 * Ocean: vessel must be submerged
 * PlanetarySpace: in planetary space, i.e. not around the sun
 * AbsoluteZero: temperature < 30 K